girlbossceo/conduwuit/docs/troubleshooting.md

 #### Debug/Trace log level

-conduwuit builds without debug or trace log levels by default for at least performance reasons.
-This may change in the future and/or binaries providing such configurations may be provided.
-If you need to access debug/trace log levels, you will need to build without the `release_max_log_level` feature.
+conduwuit builds without debug or trace log levels at compile time by default for substantial performance gains in CPU usage and improved compile times.
+If you need to access debug/trace log levels, you will need to build without the `release_max_log_level` feature or use our provided static debug binaries.

 #### Changing log level dynamically

-conduwuit supports changing the tracing log environment filter on-the-fly using the admin command `!admin debug change-log-level`.
+conduwuit supports changing the tracing log environment filter on-the-fly using the admin command `!admin debug change-log-level <log env filter>`.
 This accepts a string **without quotes** the same format as the `log` config option.

+Example: `!admin debug change-log-level debug`

+This can also accept complex filters such as:
+`!admin debug change-log-level info,conduit_service[{dest="example.com"}]=trace,ruma_state_res=trace` `!admin debug change-log-level info,conduit_service[{dest="example.com"}]=trace,conduit_service[send{dest="example.org"}]=trace`

+And to reset the log level to the one that was set at startup / last config load, simply pass the `--reset` flag.

+`!admin debug change-log-level --reset`

 #### Pinging servers

-conduwuit can ping other servers using `!admin debug ping`.
+conduwuit can ping other servers using `!admin debug ping <server>`.
 This takes a server name and goes through the server discovery process and queries `/_matrix/federation/v1/version`.
 Errors are outputted.

+While it does measure the latency of the request, it is not indicative of server performance on either side as that endpoint is completely unauthenticated and simply fetches a string on a static JSON endpoint.
+It is very low cost both bandwidth and computationally.

 #### Allocator memory stats

-When using jemalloc with jemallocator's `stats` feature, you can see conduwuit's jemalloc memory stats by using `!admin debug memory-stats`
+When using jemalloc with jemallocator's `stats` feature (`--enable-stats`), you can see conduwuit's high-level allocator stats by using `!admin server memory-usage` at the bottom.

+If you are a developer, you can also view the raw jemalloc statistics with `!admin debug memory-stats`.
+Please note that this output is extremely large which may only be visible in the conduwuit console CLI due to PDU size limits, and is not easy for non-developers to understand.